By Hal Levy

 Like many artist-activists, Pati didn’t consider herself an artist until her group developed.

-Initially, Pati began by planning to make a protest collage with her daughter, of the many letters her parents got from real estate developers trying to buy their house.
-Several friends joined in.
+Initially Pati began by planning to make a protest collage, with her daughter, of the many letters her parents got from real estate developers trying to buy their house.
+Several friends joined on.

-“We all kind of found each other.
+“We all kinda found each other.
 We’re all from New York.
 ‘Why don’t you put lights on [the collage]?,’ someone said.”
-Mi Casa started working with The NY Light Brigade, an art collective borne out of Occupy Wall Street that creates light signs for protests.
+Mi Casa started working with The NY Light Brigade, an art collective borne out of Occupy Wall Street that projects images on walls and creates light signs for protests.

 Mi Casa changed the Light Brigade’s original design to suit the neighborhood.
 While the Light Brigade used solar LEDs, Mi Casa made signs out of leftover Christmas lights from corner stores.
 The Light Brigade’s signs were intended to be held at marches, so Mi Casa adapted by weatherproofing signs for longer-term use.